qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

            `-- three.min.js
 ```

-Then restart Gitea and open a STL file on your Gitea instance.
+Then restart RIA Hub and open a STL file on your RIA Hub instance.

-## Customizing Gitea mails
+## Customizing RIA Hub mails

-The `$GITEA_CUSTOM/templates/mail` folder allows changing the body of every mail of Gitea.
+The `$GITEA_CUSTOM/templates/mail` folder allows changing the body of every mail of RIA Hub.
 Templates to override can be found in the
 [`templates/mail`](https://github.com/go-gitea/gitea/tree/main/templates/mail)
-directory of Gitea source.
+directory of RIA Hub source.
 Override by making a copy of the file under `$GITEA_CUSTOM/templates/mail` using a
 full path structure matching source.

-Any statement contained inside `{{` and `}}` are Gitea's template
+Any statement contained inside `{{` and `}}` are RIA Hub's template
 syntax and shouldn't be touched without fully understanding these components.

-## Adding Analytics to Gitea
+## Adding Analytics to RIA Hub

-Google Analytics, Matomo (previously Piwik), and other analytics services can be added to Gitea.
+Google Analytics, Matomo (previously Piwik), and other analytics services can be added to RIA Hub.
 To add the tracking code, refer to the `Other additions to the page` section of this document, and add the JavaScript to the `$GITEA_CUSTOM/templates/custom/header.tmpl` file.

 ## Customizing gitignores, labels, licenses, locales, and readmes